Think big. Don’t pay big.

 For additional award eligibility requirements, please visit MI Student Aid.

-To be eligible you must complete the Michigan Indian Tuition Waiver Application.
+Your first step to apply is to complete the Michigan Indian Tuition Waiver Application.

 If you maintain consecutive enrollment each semester, the Financial Aid Office will process your MITW award each academic year.
 If you have a break in enrollment, please contact the Financial Aid Office so your award can be processed again.